dr-cs/course-tools/README.md

 ```

 Now you have an HTML class schedule that you can publish on the web.
 Every time you want to chagne the course -- like adjusting for snow days, etc -- just edit the schedule file and re-run `render_schedule.py`.
 Much easier than messing with HTML code directly.

+## TODO

+Add capability to automatically add reminders for special days like withdrawal deadlines and progress reports using a JSON file similar to the one for breaks and holidays.